Honduras–Spain relations: Bilateral relations

 Both nations have signed several bilateral agreements such as an Agreement on Dual-Nationality (1966); Agreement on Economic Cooperation (1972); Agreement on Scientific and Technical Cooperation (1981); Agreement on Air Transportation (1992); Agreement on the reciprocal Promotion and Protection of Investments (1994); Agreement on Cultural, Educational and Scientific Cooperation (1994); Agreement on mutual Diplomatic Assistance (1995) and an Extradition Treaty (1999).

 Transportation

-There are direct flight between Madrid and San Pedro Sula with Air Europa.
+There are direct flight between both nations with Air Europa and Iberojet.

 Trade

-In 2017, trade between Honduras and Spain totaled €158 million Euros.
+In 2023, trade between Honduras and Spain totaled $258 million dollars.
 Honduras main exports to Spain include: fish, mussels, crustacean and coffee.
 Spain's main exports to Honduras include: raw materials, industrial products and material used for the mechanical and construction industry (mainly steel products) and the pharma-chemical industry.
 In 2016, Spanish investments in Honduras totaled €4.8 million Euros.
 Spanish multinational companies such as Mapfre and Zara operate in Honduras.